meangrape/fdb-wiki/FoundationDB-RPC-Layer-Requirements.md

 * Client - An application, script, etc. that connects to and runs transactions against the cluster.
 * FoundationDB client library - The native C library that currently provides the only way for clients to communicate with a FoundationDB cluster.
 The version of the library must match the version of the cluster, and any higher level language bindings are required to utilize this library (e.g. by using JNI in Java).
 * Multi-version client - An API that provides the ability for a client to load multiple different FoundationDB client libraries at different versions.
 By configuring the multi-version client appropriately, clients are able to continue operating during an upgrade of the cluster.
 However, the details of this configuration are somewhat complicated and unintuitive.
 See the documentation here (https://apple.github.io/foundationdb/api-general.html#multi-version-client-api).
 * Read your writes - The FoundationDB client library provides the ability to read values previously read or written in the same transaction from cache without interacting with the cluster.
-Doing so greatly reduces the cost of the read, but at the cost of implementation complexity in the client library.
+Because writes are not sent to the cluster until commit time, the ability to read mutations from this cache is required in order for a transaction to be able to read the writes it has made.
+The cache also provides a significant performance benefit when reading these keys but comes with the cost of significant implementation complexity in the client library.
 * Cluster file - A file containing a connection string that is required in order to connect to the cluster.
 This consists of two identifier strings and a list of the coordinators in the cluster.
 See the documentation here (https://apple.github.io/foundationdb/administration.html#cluster-files).

 ## Background